christiangemesi/bachelorarbeit/README.md

 > 8. Run the application <br>
 > - Open the file C:\xampp\php\php.ini with any texteditor and search for the line ";extension=zip".
 Remove the ";" at the beginning of the line to enable the extension. <br>
-> - In Your IDE open the terminal and run the following commands: <br>
+> - In Your IDE open the terminal, change into the cloned repository directory, and run the following commands: <br>
 > - ```composer install``` <br>
 > - ```php artisan key:generate``` <br>
 > - ```php artisan serve``` <br>